The KL-Divergence between a Graph Model and its Fair I-Projection as a Fairness Regularizer: Fair Information Projection

-A drawback of the DP fairness criterion is that it disregards the possibility that there are non-discriminatory reasons for some sensitive groups to be ranked higher \cite{hardt2016equality}.
-An example in the social graph context is that one sensitive group may generally have more social interactions with others, regardless of their sensitive group \cite{buyl2020debayes}.
-Depending on the application, it may then be deemed fair to score inter-group edges to this more social group higher than intra-group edges between nodes in other groups.
+A drawback of the DP fairness notion is that it disregards the possibility that there are justifiable reasons for some sensitive groups to be scored higher \cite{hardt2016equality}.
+For example, in the social graph context one sensitive group $s$ may generally have more social interactions with others, regardless of their sensitive group $t \neq s$ \cite{buyl2020debayes}.
+Depending on the application, it may then be deemed fair to predict inter-group edges ($U_{st}$) from this more social group as more probable than intra-group edges between nodes in other groups ($U_{tt}$).

-A fairness criterion that takes this into account is \textit{equalised opportunity} (EO) \cite{hardt2016equality}.
+A fairness criterion that takes this into account is \textit{equalized opportunity} (EO) \cite{hardt2016equality}.
 EO requires that the true positive rate, and consequently also the false negative rate, is equal across groups.
-In other words, and applied to the graph context: when averaging the probability of edge-connected vertex-pairs between two sensitive groups $V_s$ and $V_t$, the result should always be the same irrespective of $s$ and $t$.
+In other words, and applied to the graph context: when averaging the probability under the model of edge-connected vertex-pairs $\hat{E}$ between two sensitive groups $V_s$ and $V_t$, the result should always be the same irrespective of $s$ and $t$.
 More formally: